 We’ve all seen the no-code platforms available to build websites.
 TV and web ads are rich with companies selling domains, hosting, and a simple, intuitive, drag and drop what-you-see-is-what-you-get WYSIWYG editor to create the attractive and functional website your business needs.

-They’re a great example of what no-code platforms can do and how they work, but there are many more options, providing all kinds of alternative routes into the SaaS market.
+They’re a great example of what no-code platforms can do and how they work, but there are many more options, like a no-code app builder, providing all kinds of alternative routes into the SaaS market:

 - Website creation

 - Web and mobile app design and delivery

 - Voice assistants